Books with Characters in Their 20s

 Book Summary

 This memoir is a follow-up to The Distance Between Us, which covers Reyna’s childhood as her family immigrated to the United States.
-In A Dream Called Home, she covers the next chapter in her life as she experiences college as a first-generation Latina student.
+In A Dream Called Home, she covers the next chapter in her life in her early twenties as she experiences college as a first-generation Latina student.

 Her parents aren’t helpful, and she has few resources, but her love of reading and writing provided the knowledge and skill she needed to attend UC Santa Cruz.
 However, she quickly learned that being accepted was only the first barrier.
 Often her progress was driven by the pure determination to become a writer.